W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 User engagement | measuring the number of messages exchanged.

 #### Designing for chatbots
-From our discovery we now understood the risks, assumptions, the personas, user and system requirements.
+From our discovery we understood the risks, assumptions, the personas, user and system requirements.
 I began creating wireframes to illustrate the main conversation flows and to anticipate any usability issues that might arise early on.
 The wireframes were also great for getting stakeholders involved in the design process.

 To trigger conversation from my working group I first created a wireframes for a desktop view, the conversation types that are currently required and a layout suitable for smaller devices.